 Perform a total of 3 sets of stretch and folds during bulk, spaced out by 30 minutes.
 After the last set, let the dough rest for the remaining bulk time.

 Dump the dough from the bulk container onto an un-floured work surface.
 The dough will look slightly wet and be sticky to the touch.
-Because this recipe only makes a single, large loaf there is no need to divide the dough; simply turn it on the bench with your hand and a bench knife to coerce it into a rough round.
+Because this recipe only makes a single, large loaf, there is no need to divide the dough; turn it on the bench with your hand and a bench knife to coerce it into a rough round.
+See my guide to preshaping bread dough for a video and more instruction.

 Let the dough rest for 30 minutes, uncovered.
 Keep an eye on the dough, if it starts to spread quickly into a thin pancake, skip the remaining resting time and proceed directly to shaping.